Environment - virtual machine resource

-Tags give you a way to target specific VMs in an environment for deployment.
+Tags give you a way to target a set of specific VMs in an environment for deployment.
 You can add tags to the VM as part of the interactive registration script or through the UI.
 Tags are each limited to 256 characters.
 There's no limit to the number of tags that you can use.

 Add or remove tags in the UI from the resource view by selecting More actions for a VM resource.

 When you select multiple tags, VMs that include all the tags get used in your pipeline.
 For example, this pipeline targets VMs with both the

 prod tags.
 If a VM only has one of these tags, it's not targeted.